-- (1) Scope 1 and 2 calculated emissions are based on 545 MMcf/d production volume for 2021 BKV Subpart W in the Barnett, 167 MMcf/d production volume for 2021 BKV Subpart W in NEPA, and 352 MMcf/d production volume with respect to the acquired Exxon Barnett assets based on 2020 Subpart W submissions. - (2) Emissions surveys to accomplish a one-to-two month leakage review period versus 12-month period which must have regulatory updates (current proposed OOOO.b,c) to include continuous flyover/satellite technology sensitivities. - (3) Installation of a 2.5 MW to 5 MW solar farm.
-We have obtained permits for 2.5 MW and are in the process of obtaining permits for the remaining 2.5 MW.
+- Subpart W in the Barnett, 167 MMcf/d production volume for 2021 BKV Subpart W in NEPA, and 352 MMcf/d production volume with respect to the acquired Exxon Barnett assets based on 2020 Subpart W submissions. - (2) Emissions surveys to accomplish a one-to-two month leakage review period versus 12-month period which must have regulatory updates (current proposed OOOO.b,c) to include continuous flyover/satellite technology sensitivities. - Installation of a 2.5 MW to 5 MW solar farm.
+We have obtained permits for 2.5 MW and are in the (3)process of obtaining permits for the remaining 2.5 MW.